okonomichiyaki/supercat/08-mobilization.md

 				- unclaimed
 				- two slot planets

-Can bot influence a guild card which would <ins>contend</ins> declared ambition OR take captives if secured?
+Can bot influence a card which would <ins>contend</ins> a declared ambition OR take captives if secured?
 - Yes:
-	- Influence the card.
-Place 2 agents if possible
 	- Prefer:
 		- icons or captives to <ins>contend</ins> declared ambition
 		- captives even if tyrant not declared